 Who gets dementia?

-The World Health Organization (WHO) tells us there are 47.5 million people in the world with dementia, and another 7.7 million develop the condition each year.
+The World Health Organization (WHO) tells us there are about 50 million people in the world with dementia, and nearly 10 million developing the condition each year.
 By 2050, it is expected that there will be 135.5 million people in the world with dementia (over 2 million in the UK).
 So if dementia is affecting you or your loved one, you are certainly not alone.

 The likelihood of getting dementia increases with age.
 Having said that, more than half of people will never develop dementia even if they reach the age of 95.
 You can find out more about the causes of dementia in the separate leaflet called Causes of Memory Loss and Dementia.